 - 1. + Romans 1:20, 23, & 25 highlight the following attributes of God.
-Write what each character trait means or look up a definition if you are unsure.

-- Eternal -
+Write what each character trait means or look up a definition if you are unsure. - Eternal -

 - Wise -

 - Glorious -

 - Sovereign -

 - Creator -

-account?

-rom verses

-r most

-eation. ers righteous ess (perfect lared
+- 2. \bigcirc What does God require of humanity?
+(1:21-25)

+- 3. O According to verses 1:18-20 and 3:19, to whom will we all give an account?
+How will God respond to our rebellion, and what does this tell you about His Character?

+Man

+- 4. O What do you learn about the spiritual condition of human beings from verses 3:9-20?
+How do these verses describe sinful humanity in God's sight? - 5. © Read Romans 3:21-26 and 4:4-5.
+According to verse 23, what is our most significant problem and greatest need?

+Humans who have sinned against the Holy God need some means of justification.
+"Justification" is God's judicial pronouncement in which He declares believers righteous in His sight and considers (1) their sins forgiven and (2) Christ's righteousness (perfect obedience) as belonging to them.
+To be "justified" then, means God has declared someone "not guilty," forgiven, and righteous in His sight.

+- 6. + Why is it impossible to be justified by our own good works (3:19-20)? - 7. ⇔ Have you ever or do you currently believe(d) that you have to do good things to earn God's favor or be worthy of salvation?
+How does this belief detract from God receiving all the glory for our salvation?

+8. \bigcirc What is the gospel's power and purpose (1:16)?

+Christ

+9. + Read John 1:1-3 and 1:14, and 1 Timothy 2:5.
+How do these passages contribute to our understanding of Jesus' nature and identity, and what aspects of His person set Him apart from others?

+10. + Read Romans 3:21-22.
+What do we need from God and why do we need it?

-9. \$\Righthrow\$ Have you ever or do you currently believe(d) that you have to do good things to earn God's favor or be worthy of salvation?
-How does this belief detract from God receiving all the glory for our salvation? $10.$ \bigcirc What is the gospel's power and purpose (1:16)?
-Christ 11. -+ Read John 1:1-3 and 1:14, and 1 Timothy 2:5.
-Who is Jesus and what makes Him a unique person?
-12. + What is God's solution to the problem we created?
-(Romans 3:21-26) The Bible uses the term "righteousness of God" in two ways.
-First, the "righteousness of God" is the divine attribute that describes God as always acting in a manner consistent with His own holy and perfect character.
-Secondly, the "righteousness of God" also refers to the gift God gives sinners through His Son.
-Through Jesus, sinners receive the gift of forgiveness and a right relationship with God through faith, which justifies them before a holy God.
-13. \odot How is God's righteousness demonstrated (manifested) in the death of Jesus?
+The Bible uses the term "righteousness of God" in two ways.
+First, the "righteousness of God" is the divine attribute that describes God as always acting in a manner consistent with His own holy and perfect character (See Rom.
+3:25-26).
+Secondly, the "righteousness of God" also refers to the gift God gives sinners through His Son (See Rom.
+3:21-24).

+Through Jesus, sinners receive justification, the gift of forgiveness and a right relationship with God by faith.

+- 11. \bigcirc How is God's gift of righteousness mercifully given to us (manifested) in the death of Jesus (Rom.
+3:21-25)? - 12. \bigcirc How is God's righteous character demonstrated in the death of Jesus (Rom.
+3:25b-26)?

 The word "propitiation" in Romans 3:25 means "the sacrifice of a substitute that takes away God's wrath by paying the penalty for sin-and thereby also turns God's favor towards the beneficiary."
+Jesus is our substitutionary sacrifice, bearing God's wrath for our sins on the cross.
+By faith, we receive Christ's perfect righteousness and have peace with God through him.